antrea-io/theia/docs/getting-started.md

 For more information about Grafana Flow Collector installation and customization, please refer to Grafana Flow Collector [Deployment Steps](network-flow-visibility.md#deployment-steps), and [Configuration](network-flow-visibility.md#configuration).

+If you are interested in using Ingress to set up ClickHouse server, please refer to [ClickHouse Ingress](clickhouse-ingress.md) for more information.